craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 I really feel for everyone grinding away and doing their best trying to make a big bet pay off.
 It does work, the odds are just very small.

-Even when it does work, it reinforces a confidence that is almost certain to backfire at some point on people who haven’t experienced a failure or two.

-## Words to be wary of
+## Words to be Wary of

-So many forces are pushing energy away from ongoing discovery and toward going heads down building until things are “ready.”
+So many forces are pushing energy away from ongoing discovery and toward focusing on just building until things are “ready.”

-The assumption that leadership *knows* exactly what to build is hard to dislodge, especially when leaders believe it.
+The assumption that leadership knows *exactly* what to build is hard to dislodge, especially when leaders believe it.

 Here are some common phrases that should set off alarm bells: